Bapppis/recall-dungeon/README.md

 ## Wishlist
 - Interesting story/lore.
 - Balanced and fun gameplay.
+- A huge compendium of armor, weapons, items and monsters.
 - For the game to proudly call itself a roguelike dungeon crawler.
 - For the game to use mostly self-made sprites.